pypa/pip/docs/html/user_guide.rst

     $ python -m pip install --force-reinstall --ignore-installed --upgrade --no-index --no-deps $tempdir/*

-Note that compiled packages are typically OS- and architecture-specific, so these archives are not necessarily portable across macOShines.
+Note that compiled packages are typically OS- and architecture-specific, so these archives are not necessarily portable across machines.

 Hash-checking mode can be used along with this method to ensure that future archives are built with identical packages.